oauthstuff/draft-oauth-rar/main.md

 # Request parameter "authorization_details" {#authz_details}

 The request parameter `authorization_details` contains, in JSON notation, an array of objects.
 Each JSON object contains the data to specify the authorization requirements for a certain type of resource.
-The type of resource or access requirement is determined by the `type` field. `authorization_details` MAY contain several elements of the same `type`.
+The type of resource or access requirement is determined by the `type` field, which is defined as follow:

+`type`:
+:   The type of authorization data as a string.
+The value of the `type` field determines the allowable contents of the object which contains it.
+This field is REQUIRED.

+This field MUST be compared using an exact byte match of the string value against known types by the AS.
+The AS MUST ensure that there is no collision between different authorization data types that it supports.
+The AS MUST NOT do any collation or normalization of data types during comparison.

+An `authorization_details` array MAY contain several entries of the same `type`.

-This example shows the specification of authorization details using the payment authorization object shown above:
+This example shows the specification of authorization details of type `payment_initation` using the authorization data shown above:

 ```JSON
 [